CrossGeeks/FirebasePushNotificationPlugin/docs/GettingStarted.md

 There are 3 overrides to **FirebasePushNotificationManager.Initialize**:

-- **FirebasePushNotificationManager.Initialize(NSDictionary options)** : Default method to initialize plugin without supporting any user notification categories.
+- **FirebasePushNotificationManager.Initialize(NSDictionary options,bool autoRegistration)** : Default method to initialize plugin without supporting any user notification categories.
+Auto registers for push notifications if second parameter is true.

 - **FirebasePushNotificationManager.Initialize(NSDictionary options, NotificationUserCategory[] categories)**  : Initializes plugin using user notification categories to support iOS notification actions.